 The 4 Ps - Product, Price, Place, Promotion - have been standard in pretty much every university marketing course for the last 40 years.
 Even if you tended to turn up to Marketing101 hungover because it was on Friday mornings, you probably still remember the 4Ps.
 I know I do.
 They are simply that central to studying marketing.

-But do they really apply today?
+?
 The Internet was supposed to usher in a new age of commerce where we can throw out all the old rules, right?
 Well, yes it was, and many things have changed in the last decade.
 Unfortunately, as the dot-bombs of the late 90s discovered, you can't throw the baby out with the bathwater.
 Good business is still good business.

 So, let's look at the original 4 Ps and how they apply to your online business.